What Has Happened So Far?

 On March 29, 2017, the United Kingdom (UK) invoked Article 50 of the Lisbon Treaty, beginning the two-year process of leaving the European Union (EU), more commonly known as Brexit.
-Although the UK government and the EU reached a deal on the withdrawal agreement in November 2018, British Members of Parliament (MPs) have not been able to rally a majority to support a specific withdrawal arrangement on several occasions.
+Although the UK government and the EU first reached a deal on a withdrawal agreement in November 2018, British Members of Parliament (MPs) were not able to rally a majority to support a specific withdrawal arrangement until January 2020.

 Because the government was, until recently, unable to secure parliamentary approval for a deal—and considering the UK was originally set to exit the EU on March 29, 2019, regardless of whether an agreement had been reached—MPs voted (and the EU agreed) to delay Brexit on three occasions between early March and late October 2019.
 Below, we provide an in-depth look into the events that followed the second of those extensions and examine the upcoming implementation period and its possible outcomes.

 In late May 2019, having repeatedly failed to unite parliament (and her own cabinet) behind a Brexit deal, Theresa May announced that she was stepping aside as Conservative Party leader and Prime Minister, thereby triggering a race for leadership within the Conservative Party that would determine the next Prime Minister.
 Nearly two month later, Boris Johnson—a leading figure in the Brexit campaign and former Foreign Secretary in Theresa May’s cabinet who had resigned in protest at May’s Brexit approach—won the Conservative Party leadership ballot and was subsequently appointed Prime Minister by the Queen; shortly after, Johnson indicated that he intends to renegotiate both the binding and non-binding elements of the deal that Theresa May negotiated with the EU, and insisted that his government will leave the EU on October 31, 2019, regardless of whether a deal is approved.